whiffee/Jupyter_caveman/readme.md

 __Install pip__

 If you invoke pip in a terminal, advice about the correct syntax for its installation will appear.
-Pip comes with some baggage, and takes a little time to get installed.
-When dealing with an older distro, things can go wrong, like not being able to install pip.
+As a package manager, pip comes with some baggage, and takes a little time to get installed.
+When dealing with an older Linux distro, things can go wrong, like not being able to install pip.
 If this happens, see the pip-related snippet in the file _terminal\_snippets_.

 __Install the Python Framework__

 In Linux you can open a directory by right clicking it and choosing 'Open in Terminal'.
 Open the caveman directory in a terminal.
-You can type _ls_ to view the directory contents.
+You can type _'ls'_ to view the directory contents.
 Then run the installation command shown below, the one regarding requirements.txt.
-It's actually pretty neat that pip can install any number of modules named in a text list, meanwhile ensuring that the exact version you specify is installed in each case.
-If there happens to be a hiccup, pip will stop the process with red error msgs.
-In that case, the requirements.txt file can be edited to solve the issue, and the execution can be re-run.
+During the ensuing installations, there shouldn't be a hiccup, but if there is, the requirements.txt file can be edited to solve the issue, and the execution can be re-run.

 <img src="images/install_requirements.png" width=50% height=50%/>